-In Spring 2017, VH@Duke awarded PhD Innovation grants to support the following four projects:
+Since 2017, VH@Duke has awarded PhD Innovation grants to support the following six projects:

-- Developing a portfolio-based comprehensive exam and hybrid theory/practice dissertation for the new PhD program in Computational Media, Arts & Cultures (Victoria Szabo)
+- Exploration of a portfolio-based comprehensive exam and hybrid theory/practice dissertation for the new PhD program in Computational Media, Arts & Cultures (Victoria Szabo)

-- Reimagining how the History PhD program trains students to teach, with emphases on public engagement, interdisciplinary pedagogy, and transferable skills for non-academic arenas (Kristen Neuschel and Phil Stern)
+- An initiative in the History PhD program to reimagine how students are trained to teach, with emphases on public engagement, interdisciplinary pedagogy, and transferable skills for non-academic arenas (Kristen Neuschel and Phil Stern)

-- A yearlong program to support student writers in the PhD program in Literature, with an emphasis on helping students communicate to audiences beyond academia (Mark Hansen)
+- A yearlong (2017) program supported student writers in the PhD program in Literature, with an emphasis on helping students communicate to audiences beyond academia (Mark Hansen)

-- A new interdisciplinary seminar, based in the Philosophy PhD program, to provide students with interdisciplinary, team-based, and hands-on instruction in scholarly digital publishing (Andrew Janiak and Liz Milewicz)
+- A new interdisciplinary seminar, based in the Philosophy PhD program, provides students with interdisciplinary, team-based, and hands-on instruction in scholarly digital publishing (Andrew Janiak and Liz Milewicz)

 Visit the VH@Duke blog for more information on these curricular innovations.

 PhD programs may propose a range of innovations, including, but not limited to:

 - Embedding collaborative, team-based research experiences into the curriculum